SantoriniDave.com

 My wife and I during a walk along the High Line in New York City.

-On my first few visits to New York I always stayed pretty close to Times Square and the Theater District.
+On my first few visits to New York I always stayed close to Times Square and the Theater District.
 And this is what I recommend for most visitors (whether first-time or return).
 Pretty much any hotel in Midtown will put you within walking distance of Times Square, Broadway performances, Rockefeller Center, the Empire State Building, 5th Avenue shopping, the Museum of Modern Art, and Central Park.

 For those looking to stay a little off the tourist trail, there are now good (though not necessarily cheaper) hotels in almost every district of Manhattan, as well as over in Brooklyn and Queens.